hyperledger/identus-apollo/README.md

 Solution:
 - Install headless chrome or just Chrome browser

-In case IntelliJ was building but was still showing syntex error in Gradle Script.
+In case IntelliJ was building but was still showing syntax error in Gradle Script.
 Solution:
-- Go to preferance/settings and make sure to select the correct Java version 11.
+- Go to preference/settings and make sure to select the correct Java version 11.

 ## How to use for JVM/Android app
 TBD